Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Efficient Attention

 \subsection{Hierarchical Attention}

-To further think of either the global token techniques \cite{beltagy2020longformer, ainslie2020etc, guo2021longt5}, or the inter-block attention \cite{shen2018bi} mentioned above, we can regard them as introducing some hierarchical features to self-attention to compensate with more global information from the higher-level attention while keeping the low computation cost from the low-level local attention at the same time.
-From this view, many works have explored various hierarchical mechanisms that introduce a structured hierarchy into self-attention, leveraging both higher-level global information and lower-level local attention for multi-scaled contextual receptive fields.
+The global token techniques~\cite{beltagy2020longformer, ainslie2020etc, guo2021longt5} and the inter-block attention~\cite{shen2018bi} mentioned above are essentially introducing hierarchical features to self-attention to compensate with more global information from the higher-level attention while keeping the low computation cost from the low-level local attention at the same time.
+From this view, more work has explored various hierarchical mechanisms that introduce a structured hierarchy into self-attention, leveraging higher-level global information and lower-level local attention for multi-scaled contextual receptive fields.

 \textbf{Two-Level Hierarchy}.
-HAN \cite{yang2016hierarchical} pioneers the use of a two-level attention mechanism.
-It first applies self-attention to word features to obtain a sentence representation, and then employs self-attention on sentence-level features to generate document-level features.
+HAN~\cite{yang2016hierarchical} pioneers the use of a two-level attention mechanism.
+It first applies self-attention to word features to obtain a sentence representation, then employs self-attention on sentence-level features to generate document-level features.
 This hierarchical approach improves efficiency and performance in document classification tasks.
-Subsequently, similar hierarchical attention mechanisms have led to significant advancements in various document-level tasks, including machine translation \cite{miculicich2018document, rohde2021hierarchical, wu2020lite} and document summarization \cite{zhang2019hibert, zhang2022hegel, cohan2018discourse}.
+Subsequently, similar hierarchical attention mechanisms have led to significant advancements in other document-level tasks, including machine translation~\cite{miculicich2018document, rohde2021hierarchical, wu2020lite}, and document summarization~\cite{zhang2019hibert, zhang2022hegel, cohan2018discourse}.

 \textbf{Multi-Level Hierarchy}.
-In contrast to the typical binary level structure above, BPT \cite{ye2019bp} introduces a more elaborated fine-to-coarse attention mechanism that operates on multi-scale spans through binary partitioning.
-Token nodes can attend to smaller-scale spans for closer context and larger-scale spans for more distant context.
-This approach formalizes the hierarchical structure as a graph neural network and updates it using graph self-attention \cite{velickovic2017graph}.
-A simpler variation is seen in Adaptive Span Transformer \cite{sukhbaatar2019adaptive}, which employs a soft attention masking function to non-increasingly map relative distances to real values in the range $[0, 1]$.
+In contrast to the typical binary level structure above, BPT~\cite{ye2019bp} introduces a more elaborated fine-to-coarse attention mechanism that operates on multi-scale spans via binary partitioning.
+Token nodes can attend to smaller-scale spans for close context and to larger-scale spans for distant context.
+This approach formalizes the hierarchical structure as a graph neural network and updates it using graph self-attention~\cite{velickovic2017graph}.
+A simpler variation is adopted in Adaptive Span Transformer~\cite{sukhbaatar2019adaptive}, which employs a soft attention masking function to non-increasingly map relative distances to real values in the range $[0, 1]$.
 This function controls the span of attention for each head, allowing the model to attend to different context spans.